bbc/rd-apmm-python-lib-mediagrains/gsf_docs/gsf.md

 ## "tag " Block

-Each "tag " block contains a 'tag' used to provide user extensible metadata for the immediate parent block.
+Each "tag " block contains a 'tag' used to provide user extensible metadata for the immediate parent block - the "segm" and "grai" block.
 Each such tag is a pair of strings, referred to as the *key* and *val*.

 It begins with a standard block header: